geostyler/geostyler-homepage/content/about/index.md

 ### Invitation

 We hope that Geostyler can help you building open geospatial tools and maps.
-If it does we invite you to get involved: Whether you are a developer providing bug fixes and features or a user improving the documentation or writing tutorials.
+If it does, we invite you to get involved: Whether you are a developer providing bug fixes and features or a user improving the documentation or writing tutorials.
 We wish you happy and stylisch mapping.